-- What is the range of an electric car (how far you can drive without stopping)?
+- How many miles can an electric car go? (how far you can drive without stopping)?

 - What are Hybrid cars?

-- Why are electric cars better for the environment?
+- Are electric cars better for the environment?

 A recent study conducted in 2015 revealed that the total cost of owning and running an electric car over four years worked out cheaper than a fossil fuel vehicle.